awhb/art-style-classifier/README.md

 6. Run `git push`.

 ### Additional Note:
-This repository sets remotes of `origin` for the HuggingFace space and `upstream` for the GitHub repository.
+My local repository sets remotes of `origin` for the HuggingFace space and `upstream` for the GitHub repository.
 This behaviour can be modified, depending on where you begin initialising from.